Lawmakers reject ending Newsom’s state of emergency - NewsBreak

 Lawmakers reject ending Newsom’s state of emergency

 SACRAMENTO, Calif.
-(KTXL) — State lawmakers in the Senate on Tuesday shot down a resolution that would end California’s pandemic-related state of emergency.
+(KGET) — State lawmakers in the Senate on Tuesday shot down a resolution that would end California’s pandemic-related state of emergency.

 “It is time for the legislature to reassert its constitutional authority as a legislative body and end this endless emergency,” said state Sen. Melissa Melendez, R-Lake Elsinore.